 The results in this paper illustrate how Cygnus allows distributed applications to be load balanced adaptively and efficiently.
 Cygnus increases the scalability of distributed applications by distributing requests across multiple back-end server members without increasing round-trip latency substantially or assuming predictable, or homogeneous loads.
-For example, the empirical results in Section 3 show that introducing LB/M into distributed applications can substantially improve scalability with minimal run-time overhead.
+For example, the empirical results in Section 3 show that substantial improvements in scalability can be achieved by introducing LB/M into distributed applications.
 As a result, developers can concentrate on their core application behavior, rather than wrestling with complex infrastructure mechanisms needed to make their application distributed and scalable.